Environmental Management

 Environmental awareness education

-During Environment Month in June 2022, an environmental awareness training was provided for all employees through e-learning.
-In FY2022, about 160 participants took the course on the theme of "Current Status and Challenges of Japan's Energy Policy Toward Carbon Neutrality."
+During Environment Month in June 2024, an environmental awareness training was provided for all employees through e-learning and 7,259 people participated.
+In the environmental seminar, we had a lecture on the theme "Design in the Age of Circular Economy".

 Education for affiliated companies